NEW BIKES ARRIVING IN DECEMBER - STAY TUNED FOR DETAILS & PRE-ORDERS

 Snoqualmie Valley trail

 Located in King County along the Snoqualmie River, the trail has an extended length of 31.7 miles.
 The gravel-paved route stretches from McCormick Park to Rattlesnake Lake within North Bend.
 Loutsis Park in Carnation or Duvall's McCormick Park are the best places to enter the trail.
 The Snoqualmie valley trail is relatively flat with only a few climbs, befitting most cyclists' preferences.
 The trail attracts approximately 1.5 million visitors annually, who come to see the 268-feet Snoqualmie falls.
-Past the falls, mount Si becomes visible, giving the cyclists a breathtaking view.
-At the tail end of the trail, e-bikers get a scenic view of rolling blueberry bushes that is only rivaled by the site of the River Snoqualmie pouring into Lake Rattlesnake.
+Past the falls, mount Si becomes visible, giving cyclists a breathtaking view.
+At the tail end of the trail, eBikers get a scenic view of rolling blueberry bushes that is only rivaled by the site of the Snoqualmie River pouring into Rattlesnake Lake.

 Wrapping Up